vinivendra/Gryphon/addingManualTranslations.md

 ![Warning: Reference to standard library "random(in:)" was not translated.](assets/images/iOS/ios10.png)

-This happens because Gryphon doesn't yet support the new `random` methods from the Swift standard library.
+This happens because Gryphon doesn't yet support the `random` methods from the Swift standard library.

 This statement could be translated to Kotlin as `(0..index).random()`; we can teach Gryphon to do that in two ways: